 6- The editors write: “Modern Egypt is more closely associated with the brand of Arab nationalism embodied by Colonel Gamal Abdel Nasser.” (pp 15) This not even remotely true!
 Nasser’s successor, Anwar Sadat, broke with Nasserism in every way, shape, and form, and this break was continued under Mubarak.
 The post-Nasser regimes betrayed Palestine, disavowed Arab socialism, and aligned with the US entirely.
 In all, Egypt has been governed for the past 40+ years under a system that is effectively anti-Nasser.
 Indeed, analysts jokingly stated that when Mubarak was ousted, Sadat was finally dead!
 The post-Nasser regimes even refused to have a mural, billboard, or statue in his honor and his non-mausoleum tomb, which I visited in ’08, stands in stark contrast to systems that venerate their larger-than-life revolutionary leaders.
 It almost seem as if the regime wanted you to forget Nasser and his legacy.

-7- On page 25, the editors peddle this as historically accurate: “In 1941, however, the Allies–concerned by Reza Shah’s pro-Axis sympathies and the need to secure Iranian oil fields–forced him to abdicate in favor of his son, Muhammad Reza…” The Allies’ primary reason for invading Iran was not to secure oil but to use Iran as a transit route to arm and supply the Soviet war effort as the Nazis had invaded the USSR in the same year.
+7- On page 25, the editors peddle this as historically accurate: Oil is still in demand, so are the wireline companies in odessa tx.
+“In 1941, however, the Allies–concerned by Reza Shah’s pro-Axis sympathies and the need to secure Iranian oil fields–forced him to abdicate in favor of his son, Muhammad Reza…” The Allies’ primary reason for invading Iran was not to secure oil but to use Iran as a transit route to arm and supply the Soviet war effort as the Nazis had invaded the USSR in the same year.

 8- On page 174 the editors talk about Rafiq Hariri’s assassination as if there’s no controversy or debate.
 They simply say Hizbullah did it.
 There is no disclaimer that the event is a highly disputed one and that no really knows who did it and that this is simply their opinion.
 On the contrary, they simply state it as if it’s a fact and there’s no dispute.
 There is too much controversy around his assassination for one to simply make an accusation and not offer any nuance.
 Furthermore, they mention Iran’s support of Hizbullah in a very negative light, as if Saudis and others aren’t supporting rival factions in the Lebanon.
 The truth is, long before Iran supported Lebanon’s Shi’ite, other sectarian groups were aligned with other foreign powers.
 Today, those same groups, while accepting foreign support, denounce Hizbullah’s proximity to Iran.
 The hypocrisy of such one-sideness is, as argued by Shaery-Eisenlohr in Shi’ite Lebanon: Transnational Religion and the Making of National Identities, is to say that Lebanese Shi’ites should not be getting outside support and should not have a political voice and that they “should know their place” while all the others, mainly Lebanese Christians and Sunnis, can get outside support and have a legitimate claim to power.
 I surmise that Lebanese Shi’ites would take issue with such sentiment as them being without a voice in the past has effectively meant their domination by other Lebanese, Israelis, and the PLO.